PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 and hiding box plot fliers as was done above.

-Finally, for the special case of 1- or 2-dimensional functions, we can use the :func:`~.pennylane.fourier.panel` to plot the distributions of the sampled sets of Fourier coefficients on the complex plane.
+Finally, for the special case of 1- or 2-dimensional functions, we can use the :func:`~.pennylane.fourier.visualize.panel` to plot the distributions of the sampled sets of Fourier coefficients on the complex plane.

 .. code::